 Do you need income protection insurance?

-• Many employers will continue paying employees' salaries whilst they are unable to work but this could be limited to just a few weeks and therefore no income will be paid beyond that point
+- Many employers will continue paying employees' salaries whilst they are unable to work but this could be limited to just a few days or weeks and therefore no income will be paid beyond that point

-• Income protection insurance does not cover redundancy under a basic income protection insurance policy but some insurance companies will provide redundancy cover (also known as redundancy insurance or unemployment cover) as an option
+- Income protection insurance does not cover redundancy but some insurance companies will provide redundancy cover (also known as redundancy insurance or unemployment cover) as an additional option

 How does income protection insurance work?

-When you take out an income protection policy you will need to make a number of choices, the main ones being:
+When you buy income protection insurance you will need to make a number of choices, the main ones being:

-• The monthly benefit amount you’d like to receive (this figure is typically capped at around 70% of your gross monthly income)
+- The monthly benefit – this is the amount you’d like to receive to replace your lost income and is typically capped at around 70% of your gross monthly income

-There are some insurance companies that provide more comprehensive and often cheaper insurances for particular occupations.
-The other definitions of incapacity that you might come across are ‘any occupation'; ‘suited occupation' or ‘work tasks' which measure your inability to work in a different way.
-We look at these in more detail in our article, “Sick pay insurance – occupation incapacity definitions explained
+Some insurance companies provide more comprehensive and often cheaper insurance for particular occupations.
+The other definitions of incapacity that you might come across are ‘any occupation'; ‘suited occupation' or ‘work tasks' which measure your inability to work differently.
+We look at these in more detail in our article, “Sick pay insurance – occupation incapacity definitions explained”

 If you fall ill and become unable to work in your current occupation the insurer will start paying you a monthly benefit amount after the deferred period and will continue to make these payments until either you return to work; your insurance comes to an end, or you die.
 The policy offers the ability to claim multiple times, so if you recover from your initial illness and return to work, you may be able to claim again in the future if you become incapacitated for the same or a different reason.